-Good Practice in the Dental Specialties aims to set standards for dental specialists to provide the highest quality of care for patients.
+Good Practice in the Dental Specialties aims to set standards for dental specialists in providing the highest quality of care for their patients.

-In the preparation of Good Practice in the Dental Specialties, the Senate of Dental Specialties has taken into account existing guidance for standards of practice:
+In the preparation of Good Practice in the Dental Specialties, the Senate of Dental Specialties has taken into account existing guidance on standards of practice including:

-Maintaining Standards General Dental Council Good Medical Practice General Medical Council

-• Good Surgical Practice The Royal College of Surgeons of England

-• The Surgeon's Duty of Care The Senate of Surgery of Great Britain and Ireland

-Consultant Surgeons -

-Teamworking in Surgical Practice

-The Senate of Surgery of Great Britain and Ireland
+Maintaining Standards General Dental Council • Standards for Dental Practice General Dental Council Good Medical Practice General Medical Council Good Surgical Practice The Royal College of Surgeons of England • The Surgeon's Duty of Care The Senate of Surgery of Great Britain and Ireland Consultant Surgeons - Teamworking in Surgical Practice The Senate of Surgery of Great Britain and Ireland

-Whilst the guidance contained in Maintaining Standards is fundamental for registered dentists, the Senate of Dental Specialties supports the principle that standards for dental specialists should parallel those put in place for the medical specialties.
+Whilst the guidance contained in Maintaining Standards is fundamental for all registered dentists, the Senate of Dental Specialties supports the principle that standards for dental specialists should parallel those for the medical specialties.